atom-community/atom-languageclient/README.md

   startServerProcess (projectPath) {
     return super.spawn(
+      'serve-d',                // the `name` or `path` of the executable
+                                // if the `name` is provided it checks `bin/platform-arch/exeName` by default, and if doesn't exists uses the `exeName` on the PATH
-      getExePath('serve-d'),    // path to the LSP executable (or the exe name if it is on the PATH) [],                       // args passed to spawn the exe { cwd: projectPath }      // child process spawn options )
+      [],                       // args passed to spawn the exe { cwd: projectPath }      // child process spawn options )